 Artists are invited to submit applications by May 15, 2016.
 There is no fee to apply.Accepted Document Types: jpgApply Here »

-- The Center for Book Arts invites applications for our Letterpress Printing & Fine Press Publishing Seminar for Emerging Writers, which runs twice a year - in the spring and in the fall.
-The next session of this workshop will take place at the Center in November, dates TBA, (usually a Wednesday through Sunday, 10am-4pm).
+- The Center for Book Arts invites applications for our Letterpress Publishing Seminar for Emerging Writers, which runs twice a year - in the spring and in the fall.
+The next session of this workshop will take place at the Center from June 1-5, Wednesday through Sunday, 10am-4pm.
 The seminar is tuition-free for participants and includes the cost of materials.
 Those selected must attend the entire five-day workshop.

 Participants will hear lectures from various professionals in the field – printers, fine press publishers, book artists, and dealers, to get a practical overview of letterpress printing and small press publishing.
 They will learn the basics of letterpress printing, both traditional typesetting and options with new technology, by collaboratively printing a small edition of broadsides.
 This workshop is most suitable for those with little to no previous letterpress experience.
 Each seminar will be offered to a maximum of eight students.
 Writers from culturally diverse backgrounds are especially encouraged to apply.

 Applications will not be accepted from students enrolled in undergraduate or graduate degree programs during the program year (September 2015-May 2016.)NOTE: Applicants must be 18 years or older